Something Special (Kool & the Gang album)

 Something Special is the thirteenth studio album by American band Kool & the Gang, released in 1981.
-It was the group's third consecutive Platinum-certified album.
+It was the group's third consecutive platinum-certified album.
 "Stand Up and Sing" was featured in 1982's The Pirate Movie.

 Reception

-It continued the level of success that the band's previous two albums brought, contained several hit singles including: "Take My Heart" went to No. 1 on the R&B chart and No. 17 on the Pop chart.
-"Get Down on It" reached No. 4 on the R&B chart and No. 10 on the Pop chart.
-In addition, "Steppin' Out" ended up at No. 12 on the R&B chart and No. 89 on the Pop chart.
-In the UK, the album reached No. 10, becoming their first hit album there and most successful studio album of all, largely due to the success of the "Get Down On It" single.
+It continued the level of success that the band's previous two albums brought, containing several hit singles including "Steppin' Out" which reached No. 12 on the R&B chart and No. 89 on the Pop chart, "Take My Heart" which went to No. 1 on the R&B chart and No. 17 on the Pop chart, and "Get Down on It" which reached No. 4 on the R&B chart and No. 10 on the Pop chart.
+In the UK, the album reached No. 10, becoming their first hit album there and most successful studio album of all, largely due to the success of the "Get Down on It" single.